Say “Yes” to pro bono!

 - TACOMAPROBONO works with other legal aid and social services providers in Pierce County to be sure you and your pro bono clients receive the best possible support and referral

-- If you don’t have your own office, TACOMAPROBONO can provide office space, copier, internet access, and private client interview rooms close to the Courthouse
+- If you don’t have your own office, TACOMAPROBONO can provide office space, copier, internet access, and private client interview rooms, at our pleasant office in First Tower, 621 Tacoma Ave.
+S., close to the Courthouse

-- You will be contributing to a more efficient and fair environment in court if you represent someone who would otherwise be appearing pro se, or who would not be able to appear at all
+- You will be contributing to a more efficient and fair environment in court if you provide legal services to someone who would otherwise be appearing pro se, and directly helping to create equal justice in our community by representing someone who would otherwise not be able to appear at all

 For more details visit the website: TACOMAPROBONO